GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 .. note:: The total word count for all responses in an ORA assignment is limited to 10,000 words.

 For more information, see :ref:`PA Add Prompt`.

 ==========================================
 Asking Students to Upload Images
 ==========================================

-.. note:: In open response assessments with multiple prompts, students cannot upload images.

-In open response assessments with single prompts, you can ask your students to upload an image as part of their response.
+In open response assessments, you can ask your students to upload an image as part of their response.
 If you do this, however, keep the following in mind:

 * Currently, you cannot require your students to upload an image.
 You can only allow it.